MinyFramework/Miny-Core/README.md

 use Miny\Application\Application;
 include __DIR__ . '/../Miny/Core/AutoLoader.php';
 new AutoLoader();

 $app = new Application(__DIR__);
 $app->root(function() {
     echo 'Hello, world!';
 });
+$app->run();

 ```

+This is the simplest application for Miny.
+It prints Hello, world! for the root level route.

 Documentation
 ------------